-Activity 1 - Draw a Tree Materials you might need:
+Activity 1 -- Draw a Tree

+Pencil paper Crayons markers

-Pencil, paper, crayons or markers On a piece of paper, draw and color a tree.
+On a piece of paper, draw and color a tree.
 Make sure you draw all the parts of the tree.
 You may want to include birds or animals in the picture.
-Try to label the parts of the tree if you know them.